Perfect-Precision 2D Geometry Using Complex Integer Rings

 Note that all the rings I presented here have an even number in the angle fraction $r$.
 I think that a factor of 2 is unavoidable due to the ability of negating a point, which is reflecting it to the opposite side across the origin, thereby “halving a unit rotation” if the underlying number of rotation steps is odd.
 For example, the Eisenstein integers can be defined by using only $\frac{1}{3}$ rotations, but you can still easily derive a $\frac{1}{6}$ unit length rotation (go and try it, it is very simple!), thus making them $\mathbb{Z}\mathbb{Z}_6$ in my classification.

-All of this means that the only rings I am missing between Gaussian and digiclock integers are $\mathbb{Z}\mathbb{Z}_x$ with $x\in\{16, 20\}$, i.e. refined versions of compass and Penrose integers[3], and the next ones after the digiclock integers should be the rings $\mathbb{Z}\mathbb{Z}_y$ with $y\in\{30,32,34\}$, because $30 = 2\cdot 3\cdot 5$, $32 = 2^5$ and $34 = 2\cdot 17$.
+All of this means that the only ring I am missing between Gaussian and digiclock integers is $\mathbb{Z}\mathbb{Z}_x$ with $x=16$, i.e. a refined version of the compass integers[3], and the next ones that follow after the digiclock integers should be the rings $\mathbb{Z}\mathbb{Z}_y$ with $y\in\{30,32,34\}$, because $30 = 2\cdot 3\cdot 5$, $32 = 2^5$ and $34 = 2\cdot 17$.

 In case you wondered, I think that all of this machinery could also rather easily be generalized to work with $\mathbb{Q}$ by relaxing integrality of the coefficients, but once we would try to close the rings under division to obtain a full representation of the corresponding cyclotomic fields, this would also require tracing symbolic terms of the form $\frac{1}{\sqrt{d}}$.
 I am quite confident that this is doable in principle, but I did not care enough to try it, because for my purposes the rings are sufficient and much less computationally expensive.